12 Top-Rated Tourist Attractions in Liverpool

 1 The Beatles

-Location: Britannia Vaults, Albert Dock, Liverpool
+Address: Britannia Vaults, Albert Dock, Liverpool

 2 Albert Dock

-Location: Albert Dock, Liverpool
+Address: Albert Dock, Liverpool

 3 Tate Gallery

 An acclaimed branch of the Tate Gallery has been established in the Albert Dock.
 As chance would have it, the London Tate Gallery - established at the end of the 19th century with a legacy from the sugar magnate Sir Henry Tate - found space in the warehouses where raw sugar was stored before being refined.
-The ground floor of the "Tate of the North" has exhibition halls and galleries dedicated to contemporary art as well as works on loan from London.
+The ground floor of the "Tate of the North" has exhibition halls and galleries dedicated to contemporary art as well as works on loan from the London gallery.

-Location: Albert Dock, Liverpool
+Address: Albert Dock, Liverpool

 4 Merseyside Maritime Museum

-Location: Albert Dock, Liverpool
+Address: Albert Dock, Liverpool

 5 Pier Head